-HairClone is based on a model of “banking” a person’s extracted hair follicles in cryopreservation which can be used later when the HairClone cellular therapy has been fully developed.
+HairClone is based on a model that starts with “banking” a person’s extracted hair follicles in cryopreservation so they can be used later when the HairClone cellular therapy has been fully developed.
 HairClone notes that the younger the follicles are, the more potent the cells within them may be.
-When HairClone’s cellular therapy is ready to go a patient’s follicles will be taken out of preservation and then dissected, expanded in culture, and micro-injected back into the person’s scalp.
+When HairClone’s cellular therapy is ready to go, a patient’s follicles will be taken out of preservation and then dissected, expanded in culture, and micro-injected back into the person’s scalp.
 Apart from the cryopreservation banking, it’s a format we are familiar with.
-HairClone intends to raise funds for further research and create a patient pool through offering hair follicle banking initially.
+HairClone intends to raise funds for further research and create a patient pool by offering hair follicle banking initially.

-There’s a lot of good information on the HairClone website about the companies plans for development and growth.
+There’s a lot of good information on the HairClone’s website about their plans for development and growth.
 The website even mentions plans for crowdfunding and getting input from patients to develop their treatment.
 Here are the most informative quotes from HairClone’s website:

 “Other groups have tried this but it has been found that when human follicle cells are cultured, they rapidly lose their functionality.
 Recent scientific breakthroughs however indicate how culture multiplication systems could be developed which is why we have created HairClone Inc. now.”

 “In order to develop a successful system that uses hair cloning for the treatment of androgenic alopecia, HairClone will need to develop strong and continuing interactions with leading hair transplant surgeons, scientists and forward-thinking patients in order to successfully carry out the various scientific and clinical developments.”